UnifiedPush/specifications/specifications/android.md

 * application (String): with the end user application package name.
 The distributor MUST be able to handle many connections with a single application.
 * token (String): with a random token to identify the connection between the connector and the distributor.
 It MUST be unique on distributor side.

-It MAY be sent with following extra:
+It MAY be sent with the following 2 extras:
 * features (ArrayList<String>): indicate the connector is requesting a set of optional features to be enabled.
 It MUST be the qualified name of the action declared to advertise this feature.
 The connector MUST check that the action is declared before requesting an optional feature.
+* message (String) : A short description of the purpose of the registration that the connector MAY show to the user.

 The distributor MUST send a broadcast intent to one of the following action when it handles this action:
 * org.unifiedpush.android.connector.NEW_ENDPOINT